 **Please feel free to contact any of the Student Council to discuss Student Ideas and SU policy**

-The Democratic Procedures Committee is made up of 5 students who make sure that democracy at The Students’ Union works by ensuring it's fun, engaging and inclusive.
+The Democratic Procedures Officer role is to make sure that democracy at The Students’ Union works by ensuring it's fun, engaging and inclusive.

 In order to do this, they can propose changes to how the democratic systems work to ensure they continuously improve and are relevant to the students of UWE.

-Ultimately, the DPC ensures Student Ideas and Student Council Meetings are open, transparent, and adhere to the letter and spirit of the bye-laws.
+Ultimately, the DPOs ensures Student Ideas and Student Council Meetings are open, transparent, and adhere to the letter and spirit of the bye-laws.